Preparing for International Careers in Costa Rica

 Costa Rica is known for its natural beauty, extraordinary diversity of flora and fauna, social and political stability, high educational levels, and efficient infrastructure and services.
 San José, Costa Rica’s capital, is a vibrant and cosmopolitan city.
 It lies in the Central Valley on a plain surrounded by large forested mountain ranges, some of which include active volcanoes, green savannahs, and working coffee plantations.

 The course will be taught as a seminar.
 Students will be responsible for participating in class discussions as well as activities outside the normal class time.
-Students and faculty will meet on the University of Kansas, Lawrence campus eight times over the course of the Spring semester.
-These on-campus meetings will cover diverse topics such as: global work culture, researching career opportunities abroad, skills required for working in an international career, applying for jobs abroad, cultural awareness and adaptation, and graduate study abroad.
+Students and faculty will meet on the University of Kansas, Lawrence campus during the Spring 2019 semester.
+These on-campus meetings will cover diverse topics such as global work culture, researching career opportunities abroad, skills required for working in an international career, applying for jobs abroad, cultural awareness and adaptation, and graduate study abroad.

-All students must enroll in LA&S 480: Preparing for International Careers-Costa Rica (2 credits) during the Spring 2016 semester.
-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student’s Spring academic record at KU.
-It is highly encouraged, but not required, that students have taken or will take concurrently a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.
+All students will enroll in LA&S 480: Preparing for International Careers-Costa Rica (1-3 credits).
+Credit is granted by the University of Kansas upon successful completion of the course and overseas program.
+It is highly encouraged, but not required, that students have taken a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.